WDDCIT/Wddc.Api.Samples/README.md

 # Wddc Api Samples

-Some samples to interact with our API.
+Console application showing how to authenticate and access WDDC's API.

 ## Getting Started